debjudy/cv_faq/_content/basics/what-is-a-novel-coronavirus.md

 among humans,</a> and cause mild illness, like the common cold.

 A diagnosis with coronavirus 229E, NL63, OC43, or HKU1 is not the same as a COVID-19 diagnosis.
-Patients with COVID-19 will be evaluated and cared for differently than patients with common coronavirus diagnosis.
+Patients with COVID-19 will be evaluated and cared for differently than patients with common coronavirus diagnoses.